tausvels/usefullFunctions/README.md

 11. candySwap - Ouputs a suggestive array of elements to move between arrays to balance them.
 I.e- sumOfArr1 = sumOfArr2

+12. makeSquare - Outputs true/false for a given array by doing DFS to find out whether a square can be made using the all the elements in the array.

 ## CLASS

 1. ### HashSet - A class that creates a HashSet storing number values in appropriate index